 12 - Venue details

-Having your photographer get shots of all the little details of the reception is important so that you can look back over all the choices you and your partner made to display your individual and combined styles that showcase your wedding day.
-Things like the table settles, centrepieces, flowers, venue, the cake and anything else involved in the details really tell the overall story of your wedding day.
+Having your photographer get shots of all the little details of the reception is essential so that you can look back over all the choices you and your partner made to display your individual and combined styles that showcase your wedding day.
+Things like the table settings, centerpieces, flowers, venue, the cake, and anything else involved in the details tell the overall story of your wedding day.

 (Pictured: table settings from our Real Brides wedding day)